bosley/sxs/pkg/runtime/THEORY.md

     - can iterate keys based on a "prefix"

 2) Objects
-    - homoiconicity
+    - homoiconic representation where code and data have the same structure
+    - uses SLP (S-expression Like Parser) format for both instructions and data
+    - instructions are just lists, symbols, numbers, and strings
+    - scripts can be stored in K/V and executed directly without parsing

-2) Events
+3) Events
     - has "channels" that each contain "topics" that can be published and subscribed to
     - one channel is dedicated to dispatching commands to be executed the "topic" selected on this channel is how the processor can be selected to execute the command
-    - 7 Channels "A-F" and all topics (uint32 size) can be freely used.
+    - 7 Channels "A-F" and all topics (uint16 size) can be freely used.
 I like to think of these similar to "registers" that subscribers are notified about on change.

 # Core concepts